joipoi/SkaggbyranCodeServer/README.md

 ## Description
 This project lets users upload projects consisting of html, css, javascript and images.
-These projects are then  hosted on a raspberry pi currently at "Skäggbyrån".
+These are then hosted on the server and can be viewed  by other users.
+It has currently only been tested on a linux debian machine.
 ## Download
 You can download this project as a zip file by pressing the green button that says "Code" and then clicking "Download ZIP".